Monday, December 26, 2016

 … let’s try sending the President-elect some good vibes.
 Throw him a bone.
 He needs it badly.
 So do we all.”

 I agree with everything written in this article, but I don’t agree with the last sentence.
 Sending good vibes and throwing him a bone will not stop him from destroying himself and many in the process.
-Just like I wrote in a text to my BF “Donald Trump is going to do to America and the whole world what the sociopaths in Sxxxxxxxr did to me.
-It's heartbreaking that some people after working with me and seeing what I went through at Sxxxxxxxr still are emotionally blind and driven by the dead hand of their own repression to vote for a very damaged man like Donald Trump.
+Just like I wrote in a text to my BF, “Donald Trump is going to do to America and the whole world what the sociopaths in Sxxxxxxxr did to me.
+It's heartbreaking that some people, after working with me and seeing what I went through at Sxxxxxxxr, still are emotionally blind and driven by the dead hand of their own repression to vote for a very damaged man like Donald Trump.
 I agree with everything written in the article.
 I only disagree with the very end.
-Because once we give power to a lunatic like America people have given to this lunatic of Donald Trump, they will not give up power without their own destruction and the destruction of many.
+Because once we give power to a lunatic like America, people have given to this lunatic of Donald Trump, they will not give up power without their own destruction and the destruction of many.
 Throwing him a bone will not stop him NOW from destroying himself and many in the process.
-Just look into history how every dictator ended.”
+Just look into the history and how every dictator ended.”

-You wrote in a past e-mail "I trust that when you had an abortion you were making the best decision for yourself.
-I respect your choice and it’s really none of my business what anyone does or doesn’t do with their bodies or their lives.
+You wrote in a past e-mail, "I trust that when you had an abortion, you were making the best decision for yourself.
+I respect your choice, and it’s really none of my business what anyone does or doesn’t do with their bodies or their lives.
 I’m really not anti-abortion, and I definitely agree with you that every child that’s born should be protected and loved."

 With your vote you are not respecting my decision, otherwise, you would never vote for a man that wants to punish women for having abortions and want to pass laws to restrict women's access to having an abortion.
-And if you agreed with me that every child should be protected and loved than you would be voting for politicians that will make it easy for women not ready to have a child to access birth control and abortion.
+And if you agreed with me that every child should be protected and loved, then you would be voting for politicians that will make it easy for women not ready to have a child to access birth control and abortion.
 Again with your vote you tell me different.

 Merry official Christmas